Nakishev/MarkaStandards/README.md

 - **Use `.dockerignore`**
   Exclude unnecessary files (e.g., build artifacts, local configurations) from being copied into the image.

+- **Harden containers**

+  - Run as a non-root user; drop unnecessary Linux capabilities
+  - Use a read-only filesystem if possible; mount volumes with least privilege
+  - Pin base images by digest when feasible and keep images up to date
+  - Expose only required ports and define explicit `HEALTHCHECK`

 #### Image Optimizations

 Leverage tools to analyze and optimize Docker images: